 Career change is hard especially when you have spent time in developing skills and networks in one field only to come to the realisation you want and maybe even need to change.
 Meet Melody our career changer.
-She developed a career in linguistics, become an Oxford scholar, even worked for Amazon in London but felt deep down inside there was something else to explore.
-This is Melody’s story in her words but if you prefer to watch rather than read, check out the interview on the youtube Career Jam channel
+She developed a career in linguistics, become an Oxford scholar, even worked for Amazon in London but felt deep down inside there was more she had to give in another career pathway.
+This is Melody’s story in her words but if you prefer to watch rather than read, check out the interview on the youtube Career Jam channel below.

 Hi, I’m Melody.
 I’m a PhD student in gut microbiology.
 My first degree was a bachelor of speech pathology.
 And I chose speech pathology because I couldn’t decide whether I wanted to be a doctor or whether I wanted a career in musical theater.
 So I chose speech pathology, and then I was still trying to make a similar decision once I finished speech pathology.
 I knew that I didn’t want to be a speech pathologist, so I was facing a similar decision and I chose to pursue linguistics instead.